quietvoid/dovi_tool/README.md

 * `--drop-hdr10plus` Ignore HDR10+ metadata when writing the output HEVC.
 * `--edit-config` Path to editor config JSON file.
     - Limited editing capabilities when working with HEVC.
 See [documentation](docs/editor.md).
+* `--start-code` HEVC NALU start code to use when writing HEVC.
+    - Options: `four` (default), `annex-b`
+    - `four` is the default, writing a 4-byte start code all the time.
+    - `annex-b` varies the start code, according to spec.
+Almost matches `x265` behaviour.

 ## Commands
 * ### **convert**